azat-co/fullstack-javascript/chapter6/chapter6.md

 Unlike other programming technologies, Node.js doesn't come with a heavy standard library.
-The core modules of Node.js are a bare minimum and the rest can be cherry-picked via the npm Node package manager registry.
+The core modules of Node.js are a bare minimum and the rest can be cherry-picked via the npm Node.js package manager registry.
 The main core modules, classes, methods, and events include:

 -   [http](http://nodejs.org/api/http.html)